 A STA may include a U-PID element in ADDTS Request, DMG ADDTS Request, ADDTS Response and DMG ADDTS Response frames it transmitsted by the STA.
 The U-PID element is used to indicate the upper layer protocol responsible for handling MSDUs corresponding to the TID indicated within the frame carrying the U-PID element.
 If a U-PID element is not included in an ADDTS Request, DMG ADDTS Request, ADDTS Response or DMG ADDTS Response frame, MSDUs corresponding to the TID contain an LLC protocol header that is used for upper layer protocol selectionidentification.<new para>

 A U-PID element shall not be included in an ADDTS Response or DMG ADDTS Response frame if a U-PID element was not included in the corresponding ADDTS Request or DMG ADDTS Request frame.
 If a U-PID element was included in an ADDTS Request or DMG ADDTS Request frame, the value of the LLC header copy field within a same U-PID element shall be included in the corresponding ADDTS Response or DMG ADDTS Response frame if that frame has a Status Code of SUCCESS and is transmitted in response to the received ADDTS Request frame shall be the same as the LLC header copy field contained in the ADDTS Request frame.
-The STA shall set the Status Code field shall be set to REJECT_U-PID_SETTING in the ADDTS Response or DMG ADDTS Response frame if it rejects the ADDTS Rrequest is rejected frame due to the setting of the U-PID element received within the ADDTS Request frame; this frame can contain an alternative U-PID element that would be acceptable.
+The STA shall set the Status Code field shall be set to REJECT_U-PID_SETTING in the ADDTS Response or DMG ADDTS Response frame if it rejects the ADDTS Rrequest is rejected frame due to the setting of the U-PID element received within the ADDTS Request frame; this frame may contain an alternative U-PID element that would be acceptable.

 Delete “This element can be included in any variant of the ADDTS Request and ADDTS Response frames.” at 1045.4.

-Delete “U-PID,” at 232.27 and the U-PID row at 233.41 (ADDTS.cfm).

-Delete “U-PID,” at 237.14 and the U-PID row at 238.29 (ADDTS.rsp).

-Change “Multi-band, and U-PID parameters” to “and Multi-band parameters” at 234.21 (ADDTS.cfm), 239.2 (ADDTS.rsp).

 Proposed resolution for CID 7398:

 REVISED

-Make the changes shown under “Proposed changes” for CIDs 7398, 7399 and 7400 in <this document>, which effect the requested change.
+Make the changes shown under “Proposed changes” for CIDs 7398, 7399 and 7400 in <this document>, which effect the requested change and make additional clarifications.

 Proposed resolution for CID 7399: